 A personal view

 So, we won 2 and lost 2 and had a great tour yet again.
-Everybody enjoyed our weekend and once again our thanks to Roger, Linda, Phil and Viv for all their hard work in organising another successful event.
+Everybody enjoyed our weekend, the Sun shone, and once again our thanks to Lisa, our amazing driver and to Roger, Linda, Phil and Viv for all their hard work in organising another successful Tour.